When and How to Use Copper Fungicide in the Garden

 How To Use Copper Fungicide

 When using a copper fungicide, always follow the label directions for the best results.
-Even though small amounts of copper won’t hurt people and pets, you should still wear protective clothing and gear and keep kids and pets out of the area while you’re applying the product and while it’s still wet.
+Even though small amounts of copper won’t hurt people and pets, you should still wear protective clothing and gear and keep kids and pets out of the area.

-The best time to apply copper fungicide is in dry weather before you see signs of disease or when you first see it appear.
-Don’t put it on new growth because it will be more susceptible to injury since it won’t have a protective waxy coating on the leaves.
+The best time to apply copper fungicide is in dry weather before you see signs of disease.
+Don’t put it on new growth because it will be more susceptible to injury.

 It can take up to 12 hours for the spray to dry, so be sure to wait for a clear, dry day before you apply it or it won’t be as effective.
 If the weather is dry and the humidity is moderate to low, it will dry within only a few hours.
 You’ll most likely need to reapply the fungicide during dry weather every 1-2 weeks if there is a consistent risk of infection.
 Be sure to read the directions before you reapply.